 "The overall benefit is positive because it wouldn't be a really productive area in the first place," Hasnedl said.
-"If the ditch is wet enough where we couldn't drive across it, we can drive across the structure.
-It enables us to get across the field if we need to when it's still wet."

 Within the County Ditch 96, 21 and 16 systems, the SWCD had proposed 81 side-water inlets with buffer strips averaging 50 feet wide.
-Staff had planned to work with individual landowners, and to offer incentive payments for installing ditch bank-stabilizing buffers - leveraging an Enbridge Ecofootprint grant and assistance from the USDA's Natural Resources Conservation Service.
+Staff had planned to work with individual landowners, and to offer incentive payments for installing ditch bank-stabilizing buffers - leveraging an

+Enbridge Ecofootprint grant and assistance from the USDA's Natural Resources Conservation Service.

 But the timing coincided with the Buffer Law rollout in 2015, and landowners viewed buffer incentives as a mandate rather than voluntary conservation.
-They were not interested.
 Instead, Pennington County staff worked directly with landowners to acquire maintenance easements.
 The culverts will be part of the county ditch system, which will be responsible for maintenance.
 Landowners will maintain the 16.5-foot buffers.

-The \$60,000 Enbridge Ecofootprint grant awarded in 2016 was approved for another use.
-It allowed the SWCD to work with nine more Pennington County landowners to install 34 sidewater inlets on different ditch systems within the Red Lake River watershed.
+The \$60,000 Enbridge Ecofootprint grant awarded in 2016 instead allowed the SWCD to work with nine more Pennington County landowners to install 34 sidewater inlets on different ditch systems in the watershed.

 That \$125,225 project tapped matching funds from Pennington County, and local capacity dollars from the SWCD.
-The ditches Malone, top, and Sorvig lent scale to a gully cutting into a Pennington County field as Nelson prepared to cross the ditch.
-All three county ditch systems included in the Clean Water Fund grant work flow to the Red Lake River.

-were among the priorities identified in the One Watershed, One Plan process.
+The ditches were among the priorities identified via One Watershed, One Plan.

-"The goal is you don't have to clean those systems as often, and you prevent future maintenance costs," Flaagan said of the sidewater inlet and buffer work as a whole. "(As) part of the One Watershed, One Plan for the Red Lake River watershed, you're always looking for ways to reduce the sediment load in our rivers."
+"The goal is you don't have to clean those systems as often, and you prevent future maintenance costs," Flaagan said of the side-water inlet and buffer work as a whole. "(As) part of the One Watershed, One Plan for the Red Lake River watershed, you're always looking for ways to reduce the sediment load in our rivers."